Saint Seiya: The Lost Canvas: Plot

 Following several battles in the Temples, Tenma faces Alone one-on-one with the former managing to defeat the latter, causing the Lost Canvas' destruction.
-Shortly afterwards, Alone is possessed by Hades who aims to kill Athena.
+Shortly afterwards, Alone is possessed by Hades.
 Hades is forced by the souls from the deceased Saints to escape to the last Demonic Temple, and Tenma, Sasha, and Alone decide to follow him.
-The three manage to defeat Hades but they never return to Earth.
-The two surviving Saints, Libra Dohko and Aries Shion, then prepare for a possible future war against Hades.
-Libra Dohko was assigned to permanently watch over the seal of Hades and 108 specters, while Aries Shion reconstructs and leads the Athena's Sanctuary.
+The three manage to defeat Hades but they never return to Earth after their apparent deaths.
+The two surviving Saints, Aries Shion, then prepare for a possible future war against Hades.
+Weakened by his battle with Bennu Kagaho, Libra Dohko has his body sealed by the power of Sasha and is assigned to permanently watch over the seal of Hades and 108 specters in Asmita's rosary, while Aries Shion reconstructs and leads the Athena's Sanctuary.
+In the epilogue, an elder Dohko hears from Shion's student, Aries Mu, that his master appears to have been killed but Dohko is optimistic that Tenma's reincarnation, Pegasus Seiya, will save Athena's reincarnation.

+The Lost Canvas Gaiden

+While most stories of Lost Canvas Gaiden are prequels focused on each Gold Saint, Aries Shion' story takes place fourteen years after Hades' defeat with Tenma's father Kairos returning to the Sanctuary.
+Kairos realizes that his son Tenma is alive and wants to keep using him against the Gods from the Olympus.
+Kairos attacks the Sanctuary and exiles it from other lands with Shion and Dohko also realizing Tenma survived.
+With the Saints defeated by Kairos, Shion leaves his position as Pope and transports Kairos and himself to another land.
+Tenma and Sasha then appear and defeat Kairos.
+While both of them disappear afterwards, their Cloths return to the Sanctuary which returns to peace after Kairos' death.